 (1) ERCOT shall operate the scarcity pricing mechanism in accordance with the PUCT Substantive Rules.
 The methodology for determining the scarcity pricing mechanism is as follows:

-(a) The scarcity pricing mechanism operates on an annual Resource adequacy cycle, starting on January 1 and ending on December 31 of each year.
+(a) The scarcity pricing mechanism operates on a calendar year basis.

-(b) For each day of the annual Resource adequacy cycle, the Peaking Operating Cost (POC) shall be ten times the effective daily FIP.
+(b) For each day of the year, the Peaking Operating Cost (POC) shall be ten times the effective daily FIP.
 The POC is calculated in dollars per MWh.

 (c) For the purpose of this Section, the Real-Time Energy Price (RTEP) shall be measured as the ERCOT Hub Average 345 kV Hub price.

-(d) For the current annual Resource adequacy cycle, the PNM shall be calculated in dollars per MW on a cumulative basis for all past intervals in the annual Resource adequacy cycle as follows:
+(d) For the current year, the PNM shall be calculated in dollars per MW on a cumulative basis for all past intervals in the year as follows:

 ∑((RTEP – POC) * (0.25)) for each Settlement Interval where (RTEP – POC) > 0